lwizchz/CS361S-AES/README.md

 replace.
 Each byte is read in as a char, and then a few simple bitwise operations are used to obtain nibble X and nibble Y by themselves.

--invMixColumns(): This function is much the same as mixColumns(), the primary difference being the matrix used in the equivalent operation.
+- invMixColumns(): This function is much the same as mixColumns(), the primary difference being the matrix used in the equivalent operation.
 This matrix is specified in the NIST (p.
 23).